fChristenson/spa-vs-site/readme.md

 ## The static website

-The fully static site is by far the simplest.
+The fully static site is by far the simplest and most performant solution.
 There is no dynamic content.
-There is no need to change the information on the page between user visits.

 Perfect use cases for this option are: